mkraenz/mimo-tally-be-py/infra/README.md

 TAG='latest'

 # tag local image
-# Q: Why inclued the registry in the tag?
+# Q: Why include the registry in the tag?
 A: Tagging the Docker image with a repository name configures the docker push command to push the image to a specific location.
 docker tag ${LOCAL_IMAGE_IDENTIFIER} \
 ${REGION}-docker.pkg.dev/${PROJECT}/${REPO_ID}/${IMAGE_NAME}:${TAG}